 LifeSense Disease Management maintains 100% confidentiality regarding your HIV status.
 Anything you share with us will be handled with the utmost confidentiality and will never be passed on to your employer, colleagues or family members without your consent.
-Your confidentiality is protected by both the South African Constitution and the Labour Relations Act (No 66 of 1995 chapter 5 section 91).
-In addition, chapter 8 section 185 of the Labour Relations Act protects your right to fair labour practice and from unfair dismissal.
+Your confidentiality is protected by the South African Constitution, the Labour Relations Act (No 66 of 1995 Chapter 5 section 91) and the Protection of Personal Information Act (No 4 of 2013).